beryllium/CacheBundle/README.md

 ### Step 2: Configure autoload.php

-Register the namespace like so:
+If you aren't using Composer, register the namespace like so:

 ```php
 # app/autoload.php